-Transferring from Counseling and Human Services (CHS) Master's or the International School Counseling (INCO) Master's to School Counseling Master's
+Transferring from Mental Health Counseling (MHC) Master's or the International School Counseling (INCO) Master's to School Counseling Master's

-Students in the Counseling and Human Services M.Ed. program who wish to transfer to the School Counseling Master's program may do so by submitting an online application for the School Counseling program; a fee waiver code can be obtained from the COE Admissions Office.
+Students in the Mental Health Counseling M.Ed. program who wish to transfer to the School Counseling Master's program may do so by submitting an online application for the School Counseling program; a fee waiver code can be obtained from the COE Admissions Office.
 The application should include a statement of interest that explains the reasons for the desired transfer and requests a review of coursework required by PDE for certification in school counseling.
 Please note the PDE requires that a practicum be completed prior to the internship in order for the internship to meet PDE requirements.
-An internship completed in the international school counseling program without having completed a practicum first cannot meet PDE requirements for certification as a school counseling who did not complete a practicum but have already completed an internship would need to take another internship after completing the practicum.
+An internship completed in the international school counseling program without having completed a practicum first cannot meet PDE requirements for certification as a school counselor.
+Thus, students transferring from the international school counseling program to school counseling who did not complete a practicum but have already completed an internship would need to take another internship after completing the practicum.